7 Ways to Remove Mascara Without Makeup Remover for a Smudge-Free Morning

 Baby Lotion

-Anyone with sensitive skin or concerns about irritation should reach for baby lotion.
-It is an excellent alternative to traditional removers, which can often be harsh and drying.
 To remove makeup with items you have lying around (or can pick up for a reasonable price), reach for a bottle of Johnson's Baby Lotion.
-It is designed to be gentle on the skin, which lets you take off your mascara without unwanted irritation.
+It's designed to be gentle on the skin, which lets you remove your mascara without unwanted irritation.

 2. Apply directly to the eyelashes.